rajdeeprath/cloudisense-client-lib/README.md

 # Cloudisense API Library

-## ABOUT
+## About
+This library provides a convenient way to access the Cloudisense backend services.
+It encapsulates communication mechanisms for Cloudisense's REST API and Real-time Communication API.

+This library is intended for use with the Cloudisense frontend React project.

 ---

-This library provides convenient access to the cloudisense backend service.
-It encapsulates communication mechanism for cloudisense's REST API as well as Real-time communication API.

-This library is for use with the cloudisense frontend React project.

 ## Usage
----

-The following code snippet from the react-redux project demonstrates how connection is established to service from client.
+The following code snippet from a React-Redux project demonstrates how to establish a connection to the service from a client.

 ### Main Authentication Function